telerik/teststudio-docs/docs/features/test-maintenance/tests-in-development.md

 ---
 # Tests In Development

-As of version 2017 R3 each test or standalone code file could be set into 'In Development' state.
+Test Studio allows setting each test or standalone code file into 'In Development' state.
 If the test includes a code file it will be automatically set to 'In Development' along with the test.

 ![Set In Development State][1]